jasp-stats/jaspAudit/inst/help/auditClassicalBenfordsLaw.md

 - Benford's Law / Uniform distribution: The expected relative frequency of the digits.

 #### Plots
-- Observed vs. expected: Produces a plot that shows the observed distribution of digits in the population compared to the expected distribution under the Benford's law or the uniform distribution.
+- Observed vs. expected: A plot that shows the observed distribution of digits in the population compared to the expected distribution under the Benford's law or the uniform distribution.

 ### References
 ---
-- Derks, K (2021). digitTests: Tests for Detecting Irregular Digit Patterns.
-R package version 0.1.0.
+- Derks, K. (2023). jfa: Statistical Methods for Auditing.
+R package version 0.6.6.

 ### R Packages
 ---
-- digitTests
+- jfa